 Thrift shopping at consignment shops and vintage clothing stores is not only a fantastic way to score a deal.
-It can also get you things you might have never found anywhere else – think a genuine a vintage dress made from hand block-printed silk, or a pair of leather boots that’s been perfectly beat-up over the years.
+It can also get you things you might have never found anywhere else – think a genuine vintage dress made from hand block-printed silk or a pair of leather boots that’s been perfectly beat-up over the years.

 The most obvious resource for buying vintage clothing online, are Etsy and eBay.
-While both websites let you search for hundreds of thousands of vintage garments and accessories at any given time, the first is built on a direct sales system, while the second rely on both direct sales and auctions.
+While both websites let you search for hundreds of thousands of vintage garments and accessories at any given time, the first is built on a direct sales system, while the second relies on both direct sales and auctions.
 It is generally advised to first search for vintage clothing you affectionate, and then use the list of results to narrow your search and find vendors who might be of interest (as a rule of thumbs, if someone is selling something nice, they might as well have other nice items in stock).

 Well, fret no more because we’ve done the research for you.
 From big emporiums to more “curated” selections, we have made a selection of useful websites and links to help you fill your wardrobe with stunning vintage pieces, directly from the comfort of your home.
 Here are some of our favorites online shops to buy vintage clothing.